krysc0/IE482CourseProject/README.md

 press `Ctrl+C` and wait for the processes to end
-Then return to the terminal you launched Gazebo in press `Ctrl-C` and wait for the processes to end *Provide detailed step-by-step instructions to run your code.*
+Then return to the terminal you launched Gazebo in press `Ctrl-C` and wait for the processes to end

-*NOTE 1:  At this point, the user should have already installed the necessary code.
-This section should simply describe the steps for RUNNING your project.*

-*NOTE 2:  If you're generating mazes, for example, the task of GENERATING a new maze would go here.*

 ---